 Four further directors sit on the board of directors but do not have voting rights.

 Nick was appointed to the board in June 2020 as Moorfields’ chief information officer.
 Nick joined Moorfields from UCLH where he was the director of digital services.
 Nick has considerable experience and knowledge of clinical technical systems, major international research initiatives and system partnerships.
 Nick was responsible for the delivery of the EPIC health records system and technology supporting international research initiatives such as the early lung cancer diagnosis programme and creation of EMAP, a virtualised research platform for big data.

 Ian Tombleson, director of quality and safety

 Ian joined Moorfields in November 2009.
 Ian has a scientific background in cancer research and worked subsequently in a number of NHS trusts.
 He also worked for the Health Service Ombudsman and the Care Quality Commission.
 Ian is responsible for customer services, risk and safety management and setting quality standards.

 Kieran McDaid, director of capital, estates and major projects

 Kieran was appointed to the board in June 2018 and is an experienced construction and project management professional having delivered a large number of construction projects in both academic and clinical settings.
 Kieran is a fellow of the Royal Institute of Chartered Surveyors (FRICS) and holds an MBA from the University of Nottingham.
 Kieran previously held the position of estates director at University College London Hospitals (UCLH) where he led and delivered significant projects, such as the Proton Beam Therapy Centre, Macmillan Cancer Centre and Eastman Dental Hospital.

-The register of interests document at the top right of this page contains each director's declaration of interests.
+The register of interests document contains each director's declaration of interests.